erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-selection-en.md

 | <a href="4-dualboot-en.md"><img src="https://github.com/n00b69/woa-op7/blob/main/guide/zsta.png" width="80"></a> | <a href="dbkp-en.md"><img src="https://github.com/n00b69/woa-op7/blob/main/guide/zdbkp.png" width="80"></a>
 | - Root required | - No root required
 | - Dualboot using an app | - Dualboot using the magnetic case
+|  | - Note: This dualboot method does not work for 50% of users
 | [Classic guide](4-dualboot-en.md) | [DBKP guide](dbkp-en.md)